 A Forward Genetic Screen to Identify Druggable Modulators of MECP2 Levels

 Huda Zoghbi (Baylor College of Medicine)

-$733,289 / 4 year project started in February 2014 (Please note that only the first two years have been committed to with funds of $319,000.
-More funds must be raised before we can commit to the project in its entirety.)
+$733,289 / 4 year project started in February 2014 (Please note that the first three years have been committed to with funds of $536K.
+An additional $138K must be raised before we can commit to the project in its entirety.)